govCMS/govcms7-scaffold/README.md

 ## Image inheritance

-This project is designed to provision a Drupal 8 project onto GovCMS SaaS, using the GovCMS8 distribution, and has been prepared thus
+This project is designed to provision a Drupal 7 project onto GovCMS SaaS, using the GovCMS distribution, and has been prepared thus

 1. The vanilla GovCMS (7.x-3.x) Distribution is available at [Github Source](https://github.com/govcms/govcms) and as [Public DockerHub images](https://hub.docker.com/r/govcms)
 2. Those GovCMS images are then customised for Lagoon and GovCMS, and are available at [Github Source](https://github.com/govcms/govcmslagoon) and as [Public DockerHub images](https://hub.docker.com/r/govcmslagoon)